 - pepper to taste

-- 3 tbsp sour cream plus additional to top with
+- 3 tablespoon sour cream plus additional to top with

 - 3 green onions sliced for garnish